AntoineD/docstring-inheritance/README.md

   not for each call.
 - Compatible with rendering the documentation with [Sphinx](http://www.sphinx-doc.org/).
 - Missing docstring sections for signature arguments are notified by warnings.
-- Docstring sections can be compared to detect duplicated or similar contents.
+- Docstring sections can be compared to detect duplicated or similar contents that could be inherited.

 # Licenses